andrrrei/DSIN/README.md

 Now the execution time of our work has been reduced by 80-90% for some tasks, and the number of errors has been minimized.
 - For the comfortable operation of this system, a telegram bot has been developed that implements control over these tasks.
 - Also, there was a need to regularly transfer files from Google Grive (our main working space) to Yandex Drive, which was written custom script.
-- We have created a table where students of our faculty can check anonymously their inclusion status in the database
+- We have created a table where students of our faculty can check anonymously their inclusion status in the database.

 Technologies used: Google Drive API, Google Docs API, Google Spreadsheets API, Yandex drive API.